zalando/zalando.github.io/_docs/resources/licensing.md

 ### Summary

 * Any dependency with a permissive license can be used
-* Copyleft licensed code can only be used if you plan NOT to distribute outside Zalando
+* For internal projects, Permissive, Strong and Weak Copyleft licensed code can be used
+* For Open Source Projects, Strong Copyleft licensed code cannot be used
-* Make sure to investigate the specific terms of the copyleft licenses
+* Make sure to investigate the specific terms of the weak copyleft licenses
-* You cannot use AGPL or RPL licensed code
+* You cannot use AGPL or RPL licensed code anywhere
-* You cannot use unlicensed code
+* You cannot use unlicensed code anywhere

 ---